-Subject Detail Delegated Delegated to: Planning Enforcement All planning enforcement decisions, actions or advice / responses on behalf of the Local Planning Authority within the list of Planning and Associated legislation / regulations, are considered to fall within the delegation scheme and will be enacted by Officers unless they include the serving of any of the following notices; and/or in the following cases:- by: Council Head of Planning & Regeneration A Stop Notice (but not a Temporary Stop Notice) 2.
+Subject Detail Delegated Delegated to: Planning Enforcement 9 1 3 1 1 1 1 1 1 1 1 Council Head of Planning & Regeneration A Stop Notice (but not a Temporary Stop Notice) 2.
 A Listed Building Enforcement Notice 3.
 An Advertisement Discontinuance Notice 4.
 A Tree Replacement Notice Prosecution proceedings (except for advertisement offences) Where direct action by Redditch Borough Council is required 7.
 When a Member makes a written request for a case to be considered by the Planning Committee as set out above in the Calling in Procedure.